smattingly/database-tutorial/part3.md

 Both `IN` and `EXISTS` can be combined with `NOT`.
 For example, this reverses the logic of the previous query, listing sports that do not have any athletes in the database.

 ```
-mysql> select distinct name, gender from sport where not exists
+mysql> select name, gender from sport where not exists
     -> (select * from student_sport where sport.name = student_sport.sport_name
     -> and sport.gender = student_sport.gender);
 +-----------------+--------+